There’s a new supply chain mantra in the post-Amazon era, and that mantra is SPEED.

 3. Select an Asset-Based Carrier for Drayage

 Many companies will select an ocean carrier because it also performs drayage services.
 However, with ocean-carrier-managed drayage services, it’s easy to become a small fish in a very big pond.
 Your products can easily fall to the bottom of the queue as the carrier first accommodates behemoths like Walmart or Target.
-When you turn to an asset-based 3PL provider for drayage, however, those assets can be at the port solely to serve you.
+When you turn to asset-based container drayage companies like 3PLs, however, those assets can be at the port solely to serve you.

 The key word is “asset-based.”